jshuadvd/hacks-n-notes/README.md

 My [learning road-map](https://github.com/vasco3/hacks-n-notes/issues) describes which are my learning goals and which learning achievements I had.
 You can see the progress bars on each of the categories.
 It's most likely that the progress bars will never be 100% full since I'm constantly adding new goals.

+## About me

+Mission oriented and life-long learner.
+Passionate about Full-stack software development using Javascript, NodeJS and ReactJS.
+Exponential pursue of 10X productivity.

 ## Inspiration